 How to use it?

 Retinol is a major multitasker and works by accelerating cell turnover.
-You can apply it anywhere you see the signs of aging: neck, face, and even the tops of your hands.
+You can apply it anywhere you see the signs of aging: the neck, face, and even the tops of your hands.
 Spread a thin layer all over your face, not just on specific lines or spots.

-Apply a pea-size amount of retinol right after cleansing your face.
+Apply a pea-sized amount of retinol right after cleansing your face.
 Allow your skin to absorb it (for 20-30 minutes) before you apply any other skincare product.
 Layer with a moisturizer and finish off with sunscreen.

 What to consider before you use it?

 Too much of anything is bad for you.
 This applies to retinol as well.
 Doing a patch test before you use retinol on your face is advisable to ensure the skin does not react negatively.